VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/perc.md

 ## Sometimes Less is more

-For as much as I've gone over all the different types of drums above, and the sea of percussion that lies below, I want to take a break and appriciate that sometimes you really don't need all that much.
+For as much as I've gone over all the different types of drums above, and the sea of percussion that lies below, I want to take a break and appreciate that sometimes you really don't need all that much.
 Just poke around these videos.
 I tried to find the absolute best of minimal and maximal that I could.

 {{< columns3 >}}